Exabyte-io/documentation/docs/cluster/jobs.md

 ### Cost-saving Compute Termination
 Due to the spot price fluctuation, cost-saving compute may be terminated.
 In order to get notified of cost-saving compute termination via email, the `#PBS -m abe` and `#PBS -M email_address` directives must be set in the job script file.
 In addition, PBS automatically restarts jobs in case of cost-saving compute termination.
 If you don not want PBS to restart your jobs, please set `#PBS -r n` directive in the job script file.
 A temporary directory for job's intermediate results are created in user's home directory when a job is killed or restarted due to cost-saving compute termination.

+### Specify Job Project
+In order to specify a project that job belongs to and should be charged on, `#PBS -A PROJECT_NAME` directive should be used in job script file.
+Each user has a default project that jobs are charged on by default.

 ---

 ## Submit Example